 Michael has an extensive educational background in the humanities, paired with 5 years of teaching experience at high school and college levels.
 Michael is currently a PhD candidate in Philosophy at Staffordshire University, and has earned a M.T.S in Historical Theology from Emory University.
 He works with students on their individual projects, while simultaneously educating them in writing, reading, critical thinking, and other humanities related skills needed to excel in their future endeavors.

 Carolyn started off her career as a software engineer.
 Eventually, she decided to get her Masters in Mathematics and moved into teaching, serving as a high school math teacher in multiple schools.
 As a teacher, she believes in making math project-based and teaching real skills like coding in the classroom.
 Carolyn is working with students on their individual projects, while also helping them incorporate math and science skills.

-What would the ideal high school look like?
+The idea for Sora came from a simple question: What would the high school of the future look like?

 From their own experience in high school, Garrett Smiley, Wesley Samples, and Indra Sofian knew that schools today were completely out of date.
 They didn’t focus on building the right skills, they weren’t good learning environments for most students, and they didn’t prepare students for the real world.
 Yet, they had succeeded in spite of that.

-After many, many months of research and conversations with teachers, school founders, developmental biologists, entrepreneurs, and students, their findings matched their hypothesis: high school needed to be imagined from the ground up.
+After many, many months of research on education and conversations with teachers, school founders, developmental biologists, entrepreneurs, and high school students, they realized that their findings matched their hypothesis: high school needed to be imagined from the ground up.

 Thus, they started Sora Schools.